Halo-Lab/future/README.md

 );
 ```

 > The project doesn't carry any JavaScript code.
-It contains only the global type definition, so you must continue using plain promises implying that they return the `Future` value.
+It contains only the global type definition, so you just continue using plain promises implying that they return the `Future` value.

 ## Word from author